-The task force was approved by the EAPC Board in June 2003 and will be completed by the next EAPC Congress in Aachen 2005.
-This task force is a collaboration between three institutions: EAPC Onlus, the International Observatory of End of Life Care and Help the Hospices.
+This task force was approved in June 2003 and will be completed by the next EAPC Congress in Aachen 2005.
+This task force is a Collaboration between EAPC Onlus, the International Observatory of End of Life Care and Help the Hospices.
 Financial support has been provided by Mundipharma Ltd and Help the Hospices.
-EAPC will pay towards the travelling expenses of the Head Office liaison.
+EAPC will pay towards the travelling expenses of the Head Office Ilaison.

-The first meeting of the task force was held in the Strand Hotel, London, in

-September 2003 by Help the Hospices.
+The first meeting of the task force was held in the Strand Hotel, London, in September 2003 by Help the Hospices.
 Aims, objectives and a work plan were agreed as outlined below.

-The aim is to achieve an overall vision of the care activity and development of palliative care teams in Europe.
+The aim is to achieve an overall vision of the care activity and development of palliative care teams in Europe The objectives are

-The objectives are: